 Director, Assistant Professor

 Leslie Lok is an assistant professor at Cornell University Department of Architecture and directs the Rural-Urban Building Innovation Lab.
-Coupling digital construction methods with natural and non-standardized material, her research and teaching explore the intersection of technology, novel material methods, and urbanization to experiments with hybridized design and construction processes.
+Coupling digital construction methods with natural and non-standardized material, her research and teaching explore the intersection of technology, novel material methods, housing design, and urbanization to develop hybridized design and construction processes.

-Lok is also a co-founder at HANNAH, an experimental design practice for built and speculative projects across scales.
-HANNAH’s work utilizes novel material applications and innovative forms of construction to address subjects of architecture and urbanism.
+Lok is also a co-founder at HANNAH, an experimental design practice working across scales from furniture to urbanism.
+HANNAH’s work utilizes innovative forms of construction to advance building practices.
 The work aims to mine the tension between machine means and architectural ends.